-He is a member of the Philadelphia Art and Architecture Commission.
+- He is chairperson of the Philadelphia Art and Architecture Commission.

-He has received 12 grants, including a Fulbright Specialist Award that brought him to lecture and exhibit throughout Japan in 2006-07 and to represent the United States in the Baku Biennial in 2009.
+- He has received 12 grants, including a Fulbright Specialist Award that brought him to lecture and exhibit throughout Japan in 2006-07 and to represent the United States in the Baku Biennial in 2009.
+He represented USA in the Cairo Biennale in 2019.
 His work is in museum collections Internationally.

-Roesch was an invited artist in the 2007 and 2009 Biennials in Egypt.
+- Roesch was an invited artist in the 2007 and 2009 Biennials in Alexandria Egypt.

-He was the guest of the Chinese Government and the Academy of Fine Arts in Hang Zhou, in 2008 where he built a solar powered sculpture for their Westlake area and returned to China in 2010 to complete a second sculpture Rainwall-”a Moment in the Garden” sited in downtown JianDe.
+- He was the guest of the Chinese Government and the Academy of Fine Arts in Hang Zhou, in 2008 .
+He built a solar powered sculpture for Westlake, Hang Zhou.
+In 2010 he complete a second sculpture Rainwall-”a Moment in the Garden” sited in downtown JianDe.
+He created a third sited public artwork- “The World in Balance” for the 2016 G20 Summit held in Hang Zhou, China.

 SELECTED PUBLIC COMMISSIONS: